willduff/mixedreality-enthusiast-guide/docs/troubleshooting-windows-mixed-reality.md

 `rmdir /S /Q C:\Windows\ServiceProfiles\LocalService\AppData\Local\Microsoft\Windows\MotionController\Calibration`

-This folder is not accessible in Windows Explorer, and can only be modified from an Administrator Command Prompt.
+This folder is not accessible in Windows Explorer and can only be modified from an Administrator Command Prompt.
 After you have deleted the folder, restart your PC and reconnect your Motion Controllers to restore the calibration files.

-### Motion controllers do not appear in SteamVR apps/games ###
+### Motion controllers do not appear in SteamVR apps and games

 If you're able to see your Motion Controllers in the cliff house, but not in SteamVR apps and games, the Motion Controller model driver may not be installed properly.
-This driver is typically automatically downloaded and installed via Windows Update, but if you're on a PC that has enterprise policies or if Windows Update is otherwise restricted, you may need to install this manually.
+This driver is automatically downloaded and installed via Windows Update, but if you're on a PC that has enterprise policies or if Windows Update is otherwise restricted, you may need to install this manually.

 To check that the Motion Controller model driver is correctly installed:
 1. Turn on both of your motion controllers, and make sure both of them show up as "Connected" in the Settings app under Devices > Bluetooth & other devices.
-If they do not show up or show up as "Paired", follow the instructions above to properly pair your motion controllers.
+If they do not show up or show up as "Paired", [pair your motion controllers](https://docs.microsoft.com/en-us/windows/mixed-reality/enthusiast-guide/set-up-windows-mixed-reality).
 2. Open Device Manager and look for "Motion controller - Left" and "Motion controller - Right" under "Bluetooth"
 3. Single click either of the two devices, and then go to View > Devices by Connection.
 4. You will now see a view of the Motion Controller Bluetooth devices roll up to your Bluetooth radio.
 Under the same node as the two Motion Controllers should be two **Bluetooth HID Device** devices, and under each Bluetooth HID Device should be devices named **Motion Controller** (with gray icons).